alej0varas/django-o2o_tagging/README.rst

 Welcome to the documentation for django-o2o_tagging!
-Use this app to tag objects like you tag your friends on facebook, but using any objects as the tagger and the tagged.
+Use this app to tag objects like you tag your friends on facebook, but using any objects as the tagger, the tagged and the tagged in.
+Think of a `User` tagging a `Friend` in a `Photo` all of them being different models.

 Quick start
 -----------